 At the same time, it’s very clear from the conversations we are having that there are growing expectations on all of us to work together to identify ways of improving the current system of packaging recovery.

-We believe that household collections provide a robust packaging recovery solution for Great Britain.
+At CCEP, we believe that household collections provide a robust packaging recovery solution for Great Britain.
 But recycling rates have stalled in many parts of the country and we think it’s time to update the existing producer responsibility obligations as we look to improve the current approach.

 Understandably, there is also a growing interest in exploring the role that could be played by introducing a deposit return scheme in this country on drinks packaging.
 We have supported the introduction of such schemes in other countries in Europe.
 The key is that this cannot be implemented in isolation – it must work for all parties across the value chain and be rooted into an overall strategy on the circular economy.
 Despite the complexity, we are willing to support the trial of a well-designed deposit return scheme to understand the role it could play to increase packaging recycling and reducing litter.